fmi-basel/LSTree/README.md

 ###  [Usage](#Usage)

+General information on the way LSTree functions.

 ### [Example](/example/)

 Step-by-step guide of the main functions on two example datasets.

 ### [Utils](/notebooks/)
 A compendium of utilities we initially created to aid on 3D annotations and checking segmentation quality.
-Also includes the cropping notebook used as a pre-processing step.
+Also includes a cropping tool which can be used as a pre-processing step.
+These utilities are all written in form of jupyter notebooks.

 ### [Models](/models/)